karlotness/adrt/docs/examples.wave.rst

    init_adrt = adrt.adrt(init)

-For each angular slice, we translate the initial condition following the d'Alembert formula
+For each angular slice, we translate the initial condition following the d'Alembert formula.

 .. plot::
    :context: close-figs